frpays/lc0-cloud-installer/README.md

 ## 2. Create a project and new instance

-Setup a small instance :
+Setup a small instance during the installation:

-- 1vcpu, 3.75Gb memory, (you will need to bump this later),
+- 1 vcpu, 3.75Gb memory, (you will need to bump this later),
 - 20 Gb of disk minimum,
 - with Ubuntu 18.04LTS.